ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Connect to Network
-Connect an endpoint managed by Sentinel to the network.
+Connect an endpoint managed by SentinelOne to the network.

  ![screenshot: fn-sentinelone-connect-to-network ](./doc/screenshots/fn-sentinelone-connect-to-network.png)